kellanloew/LiveProjects/README.md

 ### First Sprint, Python full stack
-1. Home Page.
-I added to the homepage a grid of photos representing the different features of the website, which when clicked, directed the user to the latest updates regarding that category, and displayed a error-modal if access is attempted to a page without the user being logged in.
+1. Previously, the homepage had sparate text links that would lead to the different pages that the site had.
+I changed these links to a grid of photos representing the different features of the website, which when clicked, directed the user to the latest updates regarding that category, and displayed a error-modal if access is attempted to a page without the user being logged in.
 Here is one row of the grid:
 ```
 <h1>Welcome to DataScrape!</h1>
     <h3 id="description">Click on any of the images below to see the latest personalized updates.</h3>